Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Introduction

 Let us begin with the problem at hand: given a probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\geq0}, \mathbb{P})$, consider the following (non-Markovian) stochastic process for $t\geq 0$:

 where $y_0\in\mathbb{R}$, $W$ is a $(\mathbb{P}, {\cal F})_t$-Brownian motion, independent of ${\cal F}_0$.
 We assume that $Y_0= y_0$ is deterministic for convenience and to alleviate the quantization procedure, but everything can be adapted to the case where $Y_0$ is a random variable independent of $W$ (it suffices to add a vector quantization phase of $Y_0$ to the functional quantization of the SDE).
-For now, we maintain general conditions on the functions $b,g_1,g_2,a,h$, requiring only the existence of at least a weak solution to~\eqref{initialprocess} and assuming (uniform) ellipticity for the diffusion coefficient $a$, namely $a\left(y_s,\int_0^s h(u,y_u)du\right) \geq \epsilon_0$ for every $y\in {\cal C}_{[0,T]}(\mathbb{R}_+,\mathbb{R})$ for some $\epsilon_0 > 0$, along with differentiability of $a$ with respect to both arguments.
+For now, we maintain general conditions on the functions $b,g_1,g_2,a,h$, requiring only the existence of at least a weak solution to~\eqref{initialprocess} and assuming (uniform) ellipticity for the diffusion coefficient $a$, namely $a\left(s,y_s,\int_0^s h(u,y_u)du\right) \geq \epsilon_0$ for every $y\in {\cal C}_{[0,T]}(\mathbb{R}_+,\mathbb{R})$ and for some $\epsilon_0 > 0$, along with differentiability of $a$ with respect to both arguments.
+First notice that the process $Y$ is indeed non-Markovian, but it becomes Markovian if we add the three "companion" integrals containing $g_1, g_2$, and $h$ to it, so it is a non-Markovian process which admits a Markov representation up to an increase of the dimension of the state space (here four).
 We shall prove that the family of processes we consider allows for the application of efficient discretization techniques, such as product functional quantization, see \cite{lushpages2002}, \cite{lushpages2002b}, \cite{pagesprintem05}, \cite{LusPag2023}).
-In fact, we consider the case of a non-Markovian stochastic process, making it natural to apply functional quantization to approximate entire trajectories.
-This approach contrasts with the recursive marginal quantization approach, where it is possible to approximate the process at any time once the associated (Euler or any other) discretization scheme is defined.
+In fact, for such non-Markovian stochastic processes it is natural to call upon functional quantization to directly approximate entire trajectories.
+This approach contrasts with the recursive marginal quantization approach, which only works with simulable discrete time Markov processes, inducing here an increase of the dimension, combined with the introduction of a time discretization scheme (Euler or other).
 We will show that, thanks to an extension of the Lamperti transform, it is possible to reduce the general dynamics to very simple forms, consisting of a simple Brownian motion plus a drift.
 This reduction allows for the adaptation of highly effective functional quantization techniques (see \cite{pagesprintem05}, \cite{LusPages06}, \cite{LusPag2023}).

 We begin with an observation that will be of crucial importance in the following part of the paper.
 From a functional quantization perspective, one might naively suggest the following approximation for the process~\eqref{initialprocess}: